informalsystems/tendermint-rs/README.md

 ## Supported Platforms

 `tmkms` should build on any [supported Rust platform] which is also supported by [libusb].
-Here are some of the available tier 1, 2, and 3 Rust platforms which are also supported by **libusb**:
+Below are some of the available tier 1, 2, and 3 Rust platforms which are also supported by **libusb**.

 NOTE: `tmkms` is presently tested on Linux/x86_64.
 We don't otherwise guarantee support for any of the platforms below, but they theoretically meet the necessary